-Expression and activity of identified carbonylated proteins

-Muscle creatine kinase content was significantly lower in the diaphragms of severe COPD patients compared to either moderate patients or control subjects (Figures 2A and 2B).
-Protein levels of carbonic anhydrase-III and actin were not significantly different between COPD patients and controls (Figures 2A and 2B).
-Moreover, creatine kinase activity was significantly reduced in the diaphragms of both severe and moderate COPD patients compared to controls (Figure 2C).
-Importantly, MyHC content was significantly reduced in the diaphragms of the severe COPD patients compared to either moderate COPD or control subjects (Figure 2D).
+Expression and activity of identified carbonylated proteinsMuscle creatine kinase content was significantly lower in the diaphragms of severe COPD patients compared with either moderate COPD patients or control subjects (fig. 3a and b).
+Protein levels of carbonic anhydrase III and actin were not significantly different between COPD patients and controls (fig. 3a, c and d).
+Moreover, creatine kinase activity was significantly reduced in the diaphragms of both severe and moderate COPD patients compared with controls (fig. 3e).
+Importantly, MyHC content was significantly reduced in the diaphragms of the severe COPD patients compared with either moderate COPD or control subjects (fig. 4).
 In fact, in the severe patients, diaphragm MyHC levels were 32% of those detected in the controls.